wavesplatform/ride-introduction/README.md

 }
 ```

-The `callable` function will not be called either, because variable a is unused.
+The `calc` function will not be called either, because variable a is unused.

 Unlike most languages, variable shadowing is not allowed.
 Declaring a variable with a name that is already used in a parent scope will result in a compilation error.